kick-ass Copywriting Secrets of a Marketing Rebel is John Carlton’s guide to effective copywriting.

 The attitude is very energetic and “can do”, really serves to spur you into action.

-Good content and I particularly loved the attitude and the mindset of the author.
+Good content and I also liked the author’s attitude and mindset.